vrdabomb5717/Tandem/README.md

 # Known Bugs

 * You cannot currently chain method calls when using imported Ruby code.
-* When using the main Tandem compiler, you must specify absolute paths.
 * If you do not use the main Tandem compiler, you will need to compile all imported Tandem files, recursively, before you compile the specified .td file.